fongc123/notes/Kubernetes/Cluster Design & Installation.md

 > Master nodes *can* host workloads; however, it is recommended to have master nodes host only controlplane components.

 > [!INFO]
-> In high availability environments, the ETCD cluster server can be moved into its own node.

-> [!INFO]
 > Kubernetes cannot be installed on Windows.
 A Linux virtual machine would need to be installed.

 ## Infrastructure